davidhozic/discord-advertisement-framework/docs/source/guide/core/remote.rst

 While DAF can run completely standalone locally, it also allows to be run as a server that will accept connections from a graphical interface (:ref:`Remote control (GUI)`).

-The remote module spins up a HTTP server which can also be given a certificate and a private key allowing HTTPS connections.
+The remote module spins up a HTTP server, which can also be given a certificate and a private key allowing HTTPS connections.

 To set up the core as a remote server, pass the :func:`~daf.core.run` function with the ``remote_client`` parameter.
 It accepts an object of type :class:`daf.remote.RemoteAccessCLIENT`.